jasonbot/weblog/content/weblog/framework-syndrome.md

 # "It Can Do Anything, You Just Have to Provide the Code"

 Code that does not solve the problem, but provides an environment to add code that solves the problem, is ridiculous on its face.
-It's just another level of abstration that was added for the sake of engasging in the act of coding and not taking into mind any practical or business concerns.
+It's just another level of abstraction that was added for the sake of engaging in the act of coding and not taking into mind any practical or business concerns.

 # You've Done the "Fun" Part and Gotten The Credit, Someone Else Does the Actual Work